dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 limited hardware platforms.
 This constitutes a major advantage for Apple -- they may end up having the most efficient graphics and compute platform.
 They'll definitely have the earliest, most consistent set of software tools for developers.
-The debugger is fantastic for Metal, trust me.
+The Metal debugging tools are fantastic, trust me.
 And though most people don't think of Apple as providing a rich platform for gaming or VR, Metal might just make the difference.

 And so, I began to think that building a graphics platform might present valuable opportunity later on -- or help me build credibility